danbev/migrate/README.md

 # service-activator project
 The [service-activator](migrate/blob/master/service-activator) project contains an example of a JBoss Modular Service Container ServiceActivator, and an example of a portable alternative using JEE.
+This project also contains an example of customizing logging using log4j.
 See the project readme for for information.

 # mcbeans project